We are committed to protecting the privacy of the information that we collect about you during your time with our service.

 - access discloses a commercially sensitive decision making process or information

-- any other reason that is provided for under the privacy legislation.
+- any other reason that is provided for under relevant legislation.

 Where an individual is given access to personal information and establishes that the information is not accurate, complete or up to date, we will take reasonable steps to correct the information accordingly.
 If the individual and Berry Street disagree about the content of the information, the individual may request that we add a statement claiming that the information is not accurate, complete or up to date.
 We will take all reasonable steps to do this.